casey-martin/flounder/README.md

 ## TODO:
 ### Immediate:
 * Memory Usage:
-  * Implement tensorflow's dataset pipeline in evaluator_training.py so training data isn't loaded into RAM all at once.
   * Redo downsample_training script so board states aren't loaded into memory.

 ### Long Term: